project-sunbird/sunbird.org-docs/developer-docs/upgrading.md

 1. Copy the Cassandra backup snapshot to the instance where you want to restore.
 2. Extract the *.tar.gz* backup file using the following command: `tar -xvzf my_backup.tar.gz`
 3. This will create a directory named `cassandra_backup`.
+4. Run `cqlsh -f 'cassandra_backup/db_schema.cql'`.
+This will restore all the schemas.
-4. Run the following script to restore the backup:
+5. Run the following script to restore the backup:
 `./cassandra_restore.py --host <cassandra_host_ip_address> <cassandra_backup_dir_path>`

 Example: `./cassandra_restore.py --host 10.10.10.10 /home/ubuntu/`